Meiyi-Ye/Meiyi-Ye/README.md

 - ⚡ Fun fact: ...
 -->

 Hello, my name is Meiyi Ye.
-I am currently a 4th year pursuing a Bachelor of Science (B.S.) in Statistics and Data Science at the University of California, Los Angeles (UCLA).
-My experiences and courseworks have led me to obtaining a variety of skill, including R, Python, SQL, and Tableau.
-I am most proficient in R and Python and enjoy exploring and performing data analytics on different datasets that interests me on kaggle.com.
-Currently, I am trying to sharpen up my Python skills by doing more projects using Python.
+I am currently a 4th year student pursuing a Bachelor of Science (B.S.) in Statistics and Data Science at the University of California, Los Angeles (UCLA).
+My experiences and coursework have led me to obtain a variety of skills, including R, Python, SQL, and Tableau.

 I am interested in Data Analytics and would like to pursue a career focusing on that.
-Alongside Data Analytics, my other fields of interests include, finance, politics, and sports.
+Alongside Data Analytics, my other fields of interest include finance, politics, and sports.